Amany-Salah/Natours/README.md

 # Natours
 Exciting tours for adventurous people

+# Steps to run project:
-# To run the project
+- Run your cmd in the project path
-npm install
+- Install node-modules: npm install
+- Use live-server: live-server